Massachusetts Travel >>> Things to do in Walpole MA

 grand old homes with diverse architectural styles and big front

 Downtown Walpole is not overly quaint, although just a few years ago the proverbial "sidewalk rolled up" look was well intact.
-However, with a recently evolving commercial base that doesn't encroach upon the innate classic New England feel, Walpole now has seven full-service restaurants, The Coffee Perch coffeehouse, the Farmer in the Dell farm-to-table restaurant and the seasonal Red Cherry Frozen Yogurt Shop.
-You'll find three terrific Irish Pubs within a few hundred yards of each other -- The Raven's Nest, Finnegan's Wake (scroll down page for review) and Napper Tandy's (which also features an amazing pool hall).
+However, with a recently evolving commercial base that doesn't encroach upon the innate classic New England feel, Walpole now has seven full-service restaurant, the Farmer in the Dell farm-to-table restaurant and the seasonal Red Cherry Frozen Yogurt Shop.
+You'll find three terrific Irish Pubs within a few hundred yards of each other -- The Raven's Nest, Finnegan's Wake and Napper Tandy's (which also features an amazing pool hall).
 That's very impressive for a downtown that barely goes beyond two blocks.
 You'll also see old standbys that have been around for decades like Betro Pharmacy, Joe's Barber Shop, First Sandwich Shop, Mimi's Variety, Walpole Music and the 100-plus-year-old Gilmore's that sells coal, grain, hay and cement.
 Additionally, a new, beautifully built, "green" public library has turned out to be incredibly popular -- noteworthy, given our Kindle/Nook oriented society.

 Each section of town has its own distinct personality with elements that almost look like a travel destination but with no ambitions of being that.
 East Walpole has a pleasant mill village feel and the scenic 89 acre Bird Park -- perfect for walking, picnicking and communing with nature.
 Semi-rural North Walpole is home to the Norfolk County Agricultural School, the 365 acre publicly accessible Adams Farm, scenic Willett Pond and some beautiful farms and open land.
 West Walpole still has remnants of rural Walpole on Lincoln St., and features Turner Pond for winter skating ice skating.
 South Walpole has a small rural US Post Office, the Rodman Arena for ice skating, a nice shop for beading called the Bead Addiction, and its own village green surrounded by well-kept older homes.